Ivory-billed woodpecker: Evidence of persistence in the United States since 1944

 Since 1944, regular reports have been made of ivory-billed woodpeckers being seen or heard across the southeastern United States, particularly in Louisiana, Florida, Texas, and South Carolina.
 In many instances, sightings were certainly misidentified pileated woodpeckers or red-headed woodpeckers.

+Reports of hearing the kent call of the ivory-billed woodpecker have frequently been explained as misidentifications of similar calls made by other species.
+Blue jays, for example, occasionally produce vocalizations reminiscent of the kent call.
+The vocalizations of both the white-breasted and red-breasted nuthatch may also be mistaken for the distinctive kent call.
+Other explanations have likewise been proposed for reports of hearing the double knock of the ivory-billed woodpecker.
+For example, sounds resembling the double knock can be produced by wing collisions in flocks of flying ducks.

-Similarly, in many cases, reports of hearing the kent call of the ivory-billed woodpecker were misidentifications of a similar call sometimes made by blue jays.
-It is also possible to mistake wing collisions in flying duck flocks for the characteristic double knock.
-However, some sightings, including some with purported photographic or audio evidence, have resulted in scientific publications, news coverage, and in some cases conservation efforts, though no sighting since 1944 has been universally accepted.
+Sightings of ivory-billed woodpeckers have resulted in scientific publications, news coverage, and conservation efforts to protect the species, even though no sighting since 1944 has been universally accepted.

 In 1950, the Audubon Society established a wildlife sanctuary along the Chipola River after a group led by University of Florida graduate student Whitney Eastman reported a pair of ivory-billed woodpeckers with a roost hole.
 The sanctuary was terminated in 1952 when the woodpeckers could not be located.

-In 1967, ornithologist John Dennis, who had rediscovered the Cuban species in 1948, reported sightings of ivory-billed woodpeckers along the Neches River in Texas during an exploration sponsored by the USFWS.
+In 1967, ornithologist John Dennis, who had rediscovered the Cuban population in 1948, reported sightings of ivory-billed woodpeckers along the Neches River in Texas during an exploration sponsored by the USFWS.
 Dennis produced audio recording of possible kent calls that matched well with the calls of the ivory-billed woodpecker, although they also resembled calls made by blue jays.
 At least 20 people reported sightings of one or more ivory-billed woodpeckers in the same area in the late 1960s, and several photographs, ostensibly showing an ivory-billed woodpecker in a roost, were produced by Neil Wright.
 Copies of two of his photographs were given to the Academy of Natural Sciences of Drexel University.
 These sightings formed part of the basis for the creation of the Big Thicket National Preserve.

 H. N. Agey and G. M. Heinzmann reported observing one or two ivory-billed woodpeckers in Highlands County, Florida, on 11 occasions between 1967 and 1969.
 During a storm, a tree where the birds had been reported roosting was damaged.
 This allowed Agey and Heinzmann to collect a feather from the roost, which A. Wetmore subsequently identified as an inner secondary feather of an ivory-billed woodpecker.
 The feather is stored at the Florida Museum of Natural History and is described as "fresh, not worn".
 However, since it could not be conclusively dated, it has not been universally accepted as proof that ivory-billed woodpeckers persisted to the date the feather was collected.